Irvine Personal Injury Lawyers | Accident Lawsuits

 To prove negligence to a jury or insurance adjuster, the victim must prove each of the following steps:

-- Existence of a legal duty to act reasonably (sometimes those in a superior position of trust will owe a greater, "special duty") towards pedestrians and keep them safe.
+- Existence of a legal duty to act reasonably (sometimes those in a superior position of trust will owe a more fantastic, "special duty") towards pedestrians and keep them safe.

 - A breach of the reasonable duty to keep pedestrians safe.